-Graham Erwin, Ph.D., is a Stanford Cancer Institute Postdoctoral Fellow with Professor Michael Snyder in the Department of Genetics at Stanford University.
+Graham Erwin, Ph.D., is an incoming Assistant Professor in the Department of Molecular and Human Genetics at Baylor College of Medicine.
 He is a molecular, chemical, and genome biologist elucidating the functional role of tandem repeat (TR) DNA sequences.
 This work is guiding the design of new therapeutics and diagnostics for human disease.
 Graham is currently supported by an NIH Pathway to Independence Award (K99/R00).

 He received his Ph.D. in biochemistry from the University of Wisconsin–Madison with Professor Aseem Ansari, where he was a co-inventor of synthetic transcription factors to treat devastating neurodegenerative diseases.
 An analog of the prototype molecule, Syn-TEF1, is currently in clinical trials.
 He has published first-author papers in high-impact journals including PNAS and Science.